dyGiLa/dygila.github.io/benchmark.md

 <img src="{{ site.github.url }}/pic/strong-scaling-walltime-speedup-512-1024.png" alt="Home" width="130%">

-when lattice size is relatively small, `SpeedUp` is nearly equal to the number of GCDs in used.
+when lattice size is relatively small, `SpeedUp` nearly equals to the number of GCDs in used.
-Notice the `ìnsitu` checkpoint does demonstrate strong scaling.
+Notice the `ìnsitu` checkpoint does demonstrate strong scaling see star markers and cross markers.
-`HDF5` checkpoint is faster than `ìnsitu` checkpoint for the `512^3` lattice on 8 GCDs.
+Moreover, `HDF5` checkpoint is faster than `ìnsitu` checkpoint for the `512^3` lattice on 8 GCDs.
 One could expect same behavior also happens for run with 32 GCDs.
-As for /O intensive task like checkpointing, it good tha t LUMI-G still can offer decent strong scaling.
+Considering the I\/O intensity of task like checkpointing, it's good that LUMI-G still can offer decent strong scaling on dyGiLa.

 <img src="{{ site.github.url }}/pic/weak-scaling-walltime-speedup-512-1024.png" alt="Home" width="130%">